microsoft/bonsai-twin-builder/README.md

 The Twin Builer model in samples/CabinPressure/CabinPressureTwin contains a twin model, runtime, and code that are copyrighted example files from ANSYS, Inc. and is licensed by the terms outlined in [samples/CabinPressure/CabinPressureTwin/LICENSE.txt](samples/CabinPressure/CabinPressureTwin/LICENSE.txt).

-## CabinPressureTwin model

-include license and describe here compare to how we stated this for other vendor IP?

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft